 Silken tofu is usually found in the Asian section of large grocery stores.
 Although it is shelf-stable, I have also found it in the refrigerated section next to traditional block tofu.

-I usually buy my silken tofu at my local Asian market or by the case on Amazon.
+I usually buy my silken tofu at my local Asian market or in bulk on Amazon.
 It is usually much less expensive there.
-If you buy it by the case it turns out to be about $1.59 per block, plus it is shelf stable for up to 1 year, so it’s okay to stock up.
+If you buy it by the case, it comes to about $1.59 per block, and it’s shelf-stable for up to 1 year, so it’s okay to stock up.

 What is silken tofu best for?

-Silken tofu is best used in recipes that call for the tofu to be blended.
-I love the texture that it gives to chocolate cream pie and in sauces like creamy tofu alfredo sauce and tofu mac & cheese.
-Blended with some spices, silken tofu makes a delicious mock sour cream too!
+Silken tofu is best used in recipes that call for blending the tofu.
+I love the texture it gives to chocolate cream pie and to sauces like creamy tofu Alfredo sauce and tofu mac & cheese.
+Blended with some spices, silken tofu makes a delicious mock sour cream, too!

 A colorful little bowl filled with homemade vegan sour cream with a spoonful over it.